 Extended periods of prayer at various points in the year.
-These evenings allow us to spend unhurried time, listening to God, in his word and as we pray together.
-Details of dates will appear in Events at Trinity.
+These gatherings allow us to spend unhurried time, listening to God, in his word and as we pray together.

 Time spent in prayer will yield more than that given to work.
 Prayer alone gives work its worth and its success.
 Prayer opens the way for God Himself to do His work in us and through us.
 Let our chief work as God’s messengers be intercession; in it we secure the presence and power of God to go with us.